fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

 ### Step 3 - Entering the details

-Enter a descriptive name for your new cashbox in the description field and select the outlet in which this queue should be active.
+Enter a descriptive name for your new CashBox in the description field and select the outlet in which this queue should be active.
 Optionally you can also specify a hostname or IP address which will be used as default for any cashbox-external SCUs.

 ![](../images/main-cashbox.png)

-Once you have entered all information, click `Save` and the new cashbox should be listed on the subsequent screen of all your client's cashbox.
+Once you have entered all information, click `Save` and the new CashBox should be listed on the subsequent screen of all your client's cashbox.